MarcBad98/cis-4900-pepper/5-retrieving-sensor-data/README.md

 <img src="Get%20Sensor%20Data/icon.png" width="10%" height="10%" />

-1. Choregraphe has a built-in "Get Data" Choregraphe box.
+1. Choregraphe has a built-in "Get Data" Choregraphe box (found in Programming > Memory in the box library panel).
 By providing the actuator's or sensor's key as a parameter, the box will output the associated value when triggered.

 ![where to find the box](img/docs-get-data-box-library.PNG)